isds-neu/PhyCRNet/README.md

 - Python 3.6.13
 - [Pytorch](https://pytorch.org/) 1.6.0
-- Other packages such as *Matplotlib, Numpy and Scipy* are also used
+- Other packages, such as *Matplotlib, Numpy and Scipy*, are also used

 ## Datasets